huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket.md

 * `target_bucket` - (Required, String) The name of the bucket that will receive the log objects.
 The acl policy of the target bucket should be `log-delivery-write`.

 * `target_prefix` - (Optional, String) To specify a key prefix for log objects.

+* `agency` - (Required, String) Specifies the IAM agency of OBS cloud service.

+  -> The IAM agency requires the `PutObject` permission for the target bucket.
+If default encryption is enabled for the target bucket, the agency also requires the `KMS Administrator` permission in the region where the target bucket is located.

 The `website` object supports the following: